heroku/heroku-cli-plugin-data-connectors/README.md

   $ heroku data:cdc

 OPTIONS
-  -a, --app=app  app to run command against --addon=addon  The ID or name for the addon your your connector is attached to --json         Return the results as json
+  -a, --app=app        app to run command against
-  --table        Return the results as a table
+  -r, --remote=remote  git remote of app to use --addon=addon        The ID or name for the addon your your connector is attached to --json               Return the results as json --table              Return the results as a table

 ALIASES
   $ heroku data:cdc:list